ariel-research/budget-survey/README.md

   - Maintains data for analysis while excluding from main results
   - Supports research on survey response quality

+### Demo Mode
+The application includes a 'Demo Mode' feature that allows users to explore the survey functionality without affecting the actual data.

+- **Purpose**: Provides a sandbox environment for users to familiarize themselves with the survey process.
+- **How it works**:
+  1. Users can enable 'Demo Mode'.
+  2. In 'Demo Mode', all interactions are simulated, and no data is stored permanently.
+  3. Users can navigate through the survey, make allocations, and submit responses as they would in a real survey.
+  4. The system provides feedback and results based on the simulated data.

+- **Limitations**:
+  - Data generated in 'Demo Mode' is not saved to the database.
+  - Some features may be restricted to prevent misuse.

+This feature is ideal for training sessions and demonstrations, allowing users to experience the full functionality of the application without impacting real survey data.

 ## Prerequisites
 - Python 3.8+
 - MySQL 8.0+